vladmihalcea/hypersistence-utils/README.md

 For more details, check out [this article](https://vladmihalcea.com/how-to-map-json-objects-using-generic-hibernate-types/).

+`JsonBinaryType` dirty checking will be performed using `equals` for collections or when explicitly implemented in the POJO class.
+Therefore, to prevent unexpected updates you should always implement `equals` and `hashCode` methods according to Java best practices.

 ##### MySQL

 You should use this `JsonStringType` to map the `json` column type.